kimdesok/DeepPATH/README.md

 From [3].
 This figure illustrates nicely for three representative approaches for WSI classification schemes.
 The aim 1 was accomplished following the scheme (a).
 In aim 2, the scheme (c) will be explored.

+Results in draft were presented available in a separate repository. https://github.com/kimdesok/whole-slide-cnn/blob/main/README.md

 ## Aim 3.
 To utilize the previously obtained representation to detect gene mutation by the tissue image analysis
 1) To try the patch classification models.